-Saving wildlife & wild places for a healthy planet
+Saving wildlife and wild places for a healthy planet.

 Have you ever seen a blue morpho butterfly?
 The blue morpho is among the largest butterflies on the planet.
 Its vibrant blue wings span from five to eight inches!

 Considered one of the most beautiful and impressive butterflies in the world, the blue morpho surely has value beyond, and apart from, any practical worth to humans.
 But this species is also one small component that contributes to a healthy Amazon ecosystem, and a healthy planet.

 Due to their size and striking beauty, blue morpho butterflies are one of the most emblematic of all Amazon species.